the-pear/android-perftracking/README.md

 ### #3 Build Application

-The SDK instruments the application at compile time (currently in build types other than `debug`).
+SDK instruments the application at compile time (currently in build types other than `debug`).
+To control application instrumentation or tracking see [Control Instrumentation](#control).
 So when you build your app you will see a `transformClassesWithPerfTracking` task

 ```bash
 $ ./gradlew assembleRelease